 How to cope with divorce stress

-Whilst a separation can represent positive change and a time for personal growth, it is also recognised as one of the most challenging life events you can experience.
-The emotional journey can be difficult to navigate, and it’s natural to experience negative feelings such as stress.
+Whilst a separation can bring positive change and be a time for personal growth, it is also recognised as one of the most challenging life events you can experience.
+You can cope with this stress by getting your finances in order, making legal arrangements, staying healthy, and getting professional help if you need it.

 What is stress?